EloisaElias/Elo_portfolio/README.md

 ## Direction over speed..
-### ..Once the direction is set, full speed is in order.
+### ..Once the direction is set, full speed is in order

 Hi, I'm Eloisa and I'm a data scientist that loves math, python & statistics.
 Thank you for viewing my portfolio.